Researching and referencing

 How many books can I borrow?

 Academic staff can borrow up to 25 items.
-Professional services staff can borrow up to 15 items.

 Who is my Subject Librarian?